Ireland passed its Gender Recognition Act on July 15, 2015

 "People can be quite voyeuristic about the process trans people go through and unless they’re willing to share that information with you, don’t broach it.
 If they have identified as trans, maybe at some point ask the question to see what suits them."

-For anyone who is still unsure, questions are okay to ask.
+For anyone who is still unsure, there are questions that are okay to ask.

 "If they have shared with you what they’re going through, then yes it's okay to ask," Phillips says.